BIGJRA/BIGJRA.github.io/rejuv.md

 -   Head to Route 5 and enter the empty shack on Valor Shore.

--   We’re gonna need to find the Xen grunt hiding on each floor.
+-   We're gonna need to find the Xen grunt hiding on each floor.

 -   1F: In the middle stack of books